Philadelphia chromosome (Ph): The chromosome abnormality that causes chronic myeloid leukemia (CML). Abbreviated as the Ph chromosome.

 The Ph chromosome is also found in a form of acute lymphoblastic leukemia (ALL).
 It seems highly probable that this form of ALL is due to the same chromosomal and molecular mechanisms as CML.

-Philadelphia chromosome The hallmark of chronic myeloid leukemia (CML).
-The Philadelphia (Ph) chromosome is an abbreviated chromosome 22 that was shortchanged in an a reciprocal exchange of material with chromosome 9.
-This translocation occurs in a cell in the bone-marrow cell, and causes CML It is also found in a form of acute lymphoblastic leukemia (ALL).
+Philadelphia chromosome is the hallmark of chronic myeloid leukemia (CML).
+The Philadelphia (Ph) chromosome is an abbreviated chromosome 22 that was shortchanged in a reciprocal exchange of material with chromosome 9.
+This translocation occurs in a cell in the bone-marrow, and causes CML It is also found in a form of acute lymphoblastic leukemia (ALL).
 On a molecular level the Philadelphia chromosome translocation results in the production of a fusion protein.
 A large portion of a proto-oncogene, called ABL, on chromosome 9 is translocated to the BCR gene on chromosome 22.
 The two gene segments are fused and ultimately produce a chimeric protein that is larger than the normal ABL protein.
 The malignant state is a consequence of this process.
 Understanding this process led to the development of the drug imatinib mesylate (Gleevec) the first in a new class of genetically targeted agents, a major advance in cancer treatment..

 Health Solutions From Our Sponsors